luisresende13/enem-essay-corrector/README.md

 - **AI Services:** Google Vision API (OCR), Gemini 1.5 Pro (Evaluation)
 - **Deployment:** Vercel

+## Technical Deep Dive

+-   **Next.js App Router**: The project leverages the Next.js App Router for a modern, server-centric architecture.
+This allows for the use of Server Components to fetch data directly on the server, reducing client-side bundle sizes and improving performance.
+API routes are used to create a secure backend for handling file uploads, OCR processing, and AI evaluation requests.
+-   **Supabase Integration**: Supabase is used as a comprehensive backend-as-a-service solution.
+    -   **Database**: A PostgreSQL database stores user data, essay metadata, and evaluation results.
+    -   **Authentication**: Supabase's built-in authentication is used to manage user sign-up and login via Google OAuth.
+Row Level Security (RLS) policies are enforced to ensure that users can only access their own data.
+    -   **Storage**: Essay files (images and PDFs) are uploaded to a Supabase Storage bucket, providing a secure and scalable solution for file management.
+-   **AI Integration**:
+    -   **Google Vision API**: The OCR functionality is powered by the Google Vision API, which is called from a Next.js API route.
+The API's `DOCUMENT_TEXT_DETECTION` feature is used for its high accuracy in extracting text from images.
+    -   **Gemini Pro**: The AI evaluation is performed by the Gemini Pro model.
+A carefully crafted prompt is sent to the model, instructing it to analyze the essay based on the 5 official ENEM competencies and return a JSON object with the evaluation results.
+This structured data is then parsed and displayed on the frontend.

 ## Project Status

 This project was developed in distinct phases, with the core functionality now complete.